mdburch/CleaningDataProject/CodeBook.md

-### Raw Data/Variable Descriptions
+### Raw Data/Variable Descriptions [1]
 ---
-+ INCLUDE THE NOTES FROM THE README FILE
-*DESCRIBE the raw data a little bit
+* 70% of the volunteers were selected for generating the training data and 30% the test data.
+* A 561-feature vector with time and frequency domain variables.
+* Features are normalized and bounded within [-1,1].
+*

-*For more information on the raw data visit the README file found in UCI HAR Dataset directory **If you need access to the UCI HAR Dataset please reference the README file from this repository
+*For more information on the raw data visit the README file or features_info found in UCI HAR Dataset directory **If you need access to the UCI HAR Dataset please reference the README file from this repository

+* Prefix of t denotes time domain signals captured at a constant rate of 50 hz
+* Prefix of f denotes frequency domain signals
+* Body represents acceleration signals on the body while Gravity represents acceleration signal due to gravity
+* Ending of -X -Y or -Z denotes which axis of the accelerometer/gyroscope the value is for
+* The
+    * tBodyAcc-XYZ
+tGravityAcc-XYZ
+tBodyAccJerk-XYZ
+tBodyGyro-XYZ
+tBodyGyroJerk-XYZ
+tBodyAccMag
+tGravityAccMag
+tBodyAccJerkMag
+tBodyGyroMag
+tBodyGyroJerkMag
+fBodyAcc-XYZ
+fBodyAccJerk-XYZ
+fBodyGyro-XYZ
+fBodyAccMag
+fBodyAccJerkMag
+fBodyGyroMag
+fBodyGyroJerkMag

 ---
 ### Tidying Data Process
 ---
+This tidying process was performed on a Windows 7 computer using 64 bit version of R 3.1.2 using the dplyr library

 1. Read the X_test.txt file into a data frame.
 This file represents the features of the experiment for the test subjects
 2. Read the Y_test.txt into a data frame.
 This file represents the activity performed assocaited with each record of the X_test.txt data set.
 3. Read the subject_test.txt into a data frame.
 This file represents the subject associated with each record of the X_test.txt data set